 - The Server property is used to specify the IP address of the SQL Server. - The TCP Port property is used to specify the TCP/IP port to which the SQL Sync will connect.
 This port must agree with the port configured for TCP/IP access on the server.
 Contact your database administrator for more information. - The Logon Username and Logon Password are the credentials that are submitted to the server when the connection is established.
 The password is always case sensitive.
 The case sensitivity of the username depends on the server.
 The user must have the rights necessary to create tables and write data. - The Database Name property is used to specify the name of the database on the server to which SQL Sync will synchronize. - The Table Name Prefix property is used to specify a namespace for all tables created by SQL Sync.
 This prefix will be prepended to the name of the log using an underscore to create the table name.
 This property can be used to avoid naming collisions when other devices are synchronizing to the same server. - The Primary Key Type setting is used to control how SQL Sync distinguishes between rows of data.
 By default, the timestamp of the event or data log entry will be used as each table's primary key.
 But for event logs and data logs that update more than once a second, the resulting key will not be unique.
 For these cases, select Auto-Increment to specify that an automatically incrementing number should be used as the table's primary key.
-This may also be required if non-UTC logging is used and if Daylight Savings Time adjustments are made, as this can result in two entries with the same time and date combination. - The Select Log Directories option displays a dialog box to allow synchronization for each data log to be turned on or off.
-This allows only certain logs to be pushed to the server, avoiding the transfer of information that is needed only on the local device. - The Include Security Logs and Include Alarm and Events properties control whether the respective event logs will be pushed to the server.
+This may also be required if non-UTC logging is used and if Daylight Savings Time adjustments are made, as this can result in two entries with the same time and date combination.

+- The Select Log Directories option displays a dialog box to allow synchronization for each data log to be turned on or off.
+This allows only certain logs to be pushed to the server, avoiding the transfer of information that is needed only on the local device. - The Storage Device property is used to control the storage location from which data log files will be synchronized.
+For FlexEdge models, a value of Default will synchronize files from internal memory, Thumb Drive will synchronize files from a USB Memory Stick if installed, and Extended will synchronize files from the memory card. - The Include Security Logs and Include Alarm and Events properties control whether the respective event logs will be pushed to the server.
 Enable the properties if this information is required centrally. - The Sync Period property specifies how often SQL Sync will connect to the server and transfer its data.
 It is measured in hours and is always based from midnight.
-For example, selecting a value of three will result in transfers at midnight, 3:00 am, 6:00 am and so on.

-- The Sync Delay property defines an offset in minutes from the standard time at which data transfers will occur.
+For example, selecting a value of three will result in transfers at midnight, 3:00 am, 6:00 am and so on. - The Sync Delay property defines an offset in minutes from the standard time at which data transfers will occur.
 This property can be used to allow multiple terminals to talk to one server without all the transfers occurring at once and thereby overloading the target's capabilities. - The Record Log File property is a flag to determine whether SQL Sync activity should be logged to the compact flash.
 Information logged includes commands sent to the SQL server and messages about any errors that occur.
 This feature can be useful for debugging failed synchronization attempts.

-Chapter 20 Sharing Ports
+Chapter 26 Sharing Ports